On the Morita invariance of Categorical Enumerative Invariants: Calabi--Yau -categories

 Here we used Lemma \ref{lem:lie_pull}(1) in the first equality and Lemma \ref{lem:contraction}(3) in the second.
-Therefore $(F^1)^* \rho=(F^1)^* \rho^1= (F^0)^*\rho^0= \rho_{0,0}$ and we define $F:=F^1$.
-We then define a new \Ai-category $\CC'$, with the same objects and hom spaces as $\CC$ and operations given by the formula
+Therefore $(F^1)^* \rho=(F^1)^* \rho^1= (F^0)^*\rho^0= \rho_{0,0}$ and we can take $F:=F^1$.
+We then define a new \Ai-category $\CC'$, with the same objects and $\hom$ spaces as $\CC$ and operations given by the formula